idvorkin/idvorkin.github.io/_d/time-off-02-2022.md

 ### Staycations aren't vacations

 They will be when you plan them well.
+OK, this didn't happen at all -- hooray!